smartinternz02/SBSPS-Challenge-9914-HealthConnect-Streamlined-Doctors-Appointment-and-Health-Record-Management/README.md

 # Deployment

-The application is deployed using the IBM Cloud.
-You can access the live version at
+The application is deployed using the RedHat Openshift.
+You can access the live version at [healthconnect](https://health-connect-ayush-dev.apps.sandbox-m3.1530.p1.openshiftapps.com/)

 # Future Enhancements
 * Integration with real-time notifications for appointment reminders.